October 21 – November 20, 2016

 Alan Sonfist: 50 Years of Time Landscape opens at Alden Projects™ on October 21 (6-8 pm) and runs through November 20, 2016.
 The exhibition commemorates the semi-centennial of New York-based Land Artist Alan Sonfist’s (b.
 1946) first germinations of Time Landscape in 1965, a radical, new model of art (and life).
 Time Landscape (1978 – present), to clarify, is also the eponymous name of his most celebrated public work, which broke ground in 1978 after years of planning, on the corner of LaGuardia Place and Houston Street: it consists of a nearly 1000 square foot plot of pre-colonial forest fashioned from a palette of native trees, shrubs, wild grasses, flowers, plants, rocks, and earth.
 With an eye towards marking Time Landscape’s living history, Alden Projects™ shines a light on Sonfist’s signal exhibition of intimately related work that opened at nearly the same moment in time: the artist’s exhibition at Leo Castelli Gallery—also 1978—and sited just two blocks away (at 420 West Broadway), a gallery-based gambit that also visualized a Time Landscape of the historical forest of New York.

-And so to commemorate 50 years of Time Landscape, Alden Projects™ re-stages Sonfist’s signal 1978 exhibition at Leo Castelli Gallery, consisting of early conceptual photographs and photo collages (1969 - 75), there titled Photo Landscapes: Autobiography of Hemlock Forest.
+And so to commemorate 50 years of Time Landscape, Alden Projects™ re-stages Sonfist’s signal 1978 exhibition at Leo Castelli Gallery, consisting of early conceptual photographs and photo collages (1969 - 75), there titled Photo Landscapes: Autobiography of a Hemlock Forest.
 (All works were also exhibited at Documenta VI, in Kassel the prior year).
 Alden Projects’ exhibition is supplemented with 1965 drawings, imagining Time Landscape not in a single enclosure, but as a proliferation of reclaimed New York City sites.
 Considered collectively, works in this exhibition evidence, structure and encompass the artist’s radical concept of Time Landscape—a softly spoken sleeper from the canon of Land Art that just may turn out to be the most urgent and relevant model for young artists today.

 In 1965, at age 19, Sonfist inked the first drawings for his concept of Time Landscape—discrete public enclosures intended to exist in small pockets of recovered land plots in New York City to be seeded with pre-colonial flora and forests.
 In stark contrast to the heroic monumentalism of some fellow Land Artists, Sonfist’s Time Landscape structure proposed a very different kind of monument (and commemorative impulse): to recover “the natural environment before Colonial settlement.”
 Neither a park nor a wilderness preserve, Sonfist’s unusual hybrid combining both backward and forward-looking registrations radically re-conceived not only the idea of what a public monument might be (as a means of historical commemoration), but it also proposed nothing less than a re-formulated possibility frontier for art itself, including also man’s historical (and future) relationship to nature.

-“This collaborative relationship with nature,” scholar Robert Slifkin writes in his recent, essay, Alan Sonfist: Natural History, “is crucial to Sonfist’s Autobiography of Hemlock Forest”—six 47 x 27” photo collaged panels from the original series are present—“combining photographs that document the seasonal changes of a small section of forest located near the… artist’s childhood home at the edge of the Bronx with natural specimens taken from that site and typewritten lists of events from the artist’s biography presented in a timeline format…The three modes of display used in Autobiography of Hemlock Forest—timeline, natural relic, and photograph—each partake in this powerful rhetoric of evidentiary veracity, transforming fragments of space and time…into an intelligible coherence.”
+“This collaborative relationship with nature,” scholar Robert Slifkin writes in his recent, essay, Alan Sonfist: Natural History, “is crucial to Sonfist’s of a Hemlock Forest”—six 62 x 27” photo collaged panels from the original series are present—“combining photographs that document the seasonal changes of a small section of forest located near the… artist’s childhood home at the edge of the Bronx with natural specimens taken from that site and typewritten lists of events from the artist’s biography presented in a timeline format…The three modes of display used in Autobiography of a Hemlock Forest—timeline, natural relic, and photograph—each partake in this powerful rhetoric of evidentiary veracity, transforming fragments of space and time…into an intelligible coherence.”